 - Contact: Pam Kan-Rice, (530) 754-3912, firstname.lastname@example.org

-Each analysis is based upon hypothetical farm operations using practices common in the region.
-Input and reviews were provided by UC Cooperative Extension farm advisors, UC researchers, growers, farm accountants, pest control advisers, consultants and other agricultural associates.
+Analysis for each crop is based upon hypothetical farm operations using practices common in the region.
+Input and reviews were provided by UC Cooperative Extension farm advisors, researchers, growers, farm accountants, pest control advisers, consultants and other agricultural associates.

-The studies describe the assumptions used to identify current costs for the individual crops, material inputs, cash and non-cash overhead.
+Assumptions used to identify current costs for the individual crops, material inputs, cash and non-cash overhead are described.
 A ranging analysis table shows profits over a range of prices and yields.
 Other tables show the monthly cash costs, the costs and returns per acre, hourly equipment costs, and the whole farm annual equipment, investment, and business overhead costs.

-Sample Costs to Produce Strawberries, 2011, South Coast Region (Oxnard Plain) by Oleg Daugovish, Karen M. Klonsky and Richard L. De Moura.
+- Sample Costs to Produce Oat Hay (Dryland), 2012, Sacramento Valley by Rachael Long, Karen M. Klonsky and Richard L. De Moura.

-All cost of production studies are available for free download at http://coststudies.ucdavis.edu, at UC Cooperative Extension offices or by calling (530) 752-3589.
-For more information about the studies, contact Richard De Moura at firstname.lastname@example.org in the Department of Agricultural and Resource Economics at UC Davis.
+All cost of production studies are available online at http://coststudies.ucdavis.edu, at UC Cooperative Extension offices and by calling (530) 752-3589.
+For additional information on the studies, contact Richard De Moura at firstname.lastname@example.org in the UC Davis Department of Agricultural and Resource Economics.